 According to a study carried out in 2015, capsaicin is very useful in speeding up your metabolism rate.
 You might not know about capsaicin because you can find it in chili peppers.
 However, when trying to boost your metabolism rate, including it in your meals can be helpful.
-The study also reported that capsaicin helps with weight management, as it burns fat and reduces your appetite.
+The study also reported that capsaicin helps with weight management by burning fat and reducing your appetite.

-Other benefits of capsaicin found in chili peppers are that it helps reduce pain and inflammation, acts as an anticancer agent, and offers antioxidant benefits.
+Other benefits of capsaicin in chili peppers are that it helps reduce pain and inflammation, acts as an anticancer agent, and offers antioxidant benefits.

 Caffeine can also help boost your metabolism.
 Due to the caffeine content in coffee, consuming coffee can increase your metabolism.
 Do you know that consuming up to 270mg of caffeine daily or three cups of coffee can help you burn up to 100 calories daily?
 You must know that decaffeinated coffee doesn’t offer this benefit.
 Adding too much sugar and cream to your coffee can work against the caffeine benefit for your metabolism.